-- 4. Admittedly, the Respondent had become the monthly tenant of the Appellant on a verbal agreement, initially for 5 years period from an unspecified date, which was thereafter extended for further 5 years period, in respect of a part of the property owned by the Appellant, on a monthly rental of \$6,50.00, for the residential purpose of the Respondent, which was later converted as a girl's hostel. - 5.
+- 4. Admittedly, the Respondent had become the monthly tenant of the Appellant on a verbal agreement, initially for 5 years from an unspecified date, which was thereafter extended for further 5 years period, in respect of a part of the property owned by the Appellant on the monthly rental of \$ 1000.00, to run a Medical Surgery of the Respondent. - 5.
 The Respondent, allegedly, failed to honor the said agreement by failing and/or neglecting to pay the monthly rental to the Appellant from March 2011, who at the time material had become the trustee of the said property. - 6.
-Accordingly, the Appellant on 14th June 2011 sent a notice to the Respondent through his Solicitors for the recovery of the arrears of rental plus dues on bills and for the vacant possession.
-The Respondent did not comply with same, causing the Appellant to send a further notice on 5th January 2012 for vacant possession and recovery of the arrears of rent, which was alleged to be \$ 7,150.00, only to be replied by the Respondent by his letter dated 7th January 2012 stating that he is not in arrears and would not vacate the premises. - 7.
-Subsequently, the Appellant through his Solicitors sent another letter dated 13th January 2012 to the Respondent advising about the imminent legal proceedings and the would-be cost involved, in the event of his failure to vacate and there being no response the Appellant on 8th February 2012 filed the said claim before the Magistrate's court under action No. 29 of 2012 for the recovery of the alleged arrears of rental in a sum of \$ 7,150.00 together with the mesne profit, interest and cost on indemnity basis.
+Accordingly, the Appellant on 05th January 2012 served a notice to the Respondent through his Solicitors for the recovery of the rental, which was said to be in arrears of \$11,000.00, and for the vacant possession.
+The Respondent did not comply with same and noticed the Appellant's Solicitors by letter dated 7th January 2012 stating that he is not in arrears and would not vacate the premises. - 7.
+Subsequently, the Appellant through his Solicitors sent another letter dated 13th January 2012 to the Respondent advising about the imminent legal proceedings and the would-be cost involved, in the event of his failure to vacate and there being no response the Appellant on 8th February 2012 filed the said claim before the Magistrate's court under action No. 30 of 2012 for the recovery of the alleged arrears of rental in a sum of \$ 11,000.00 together with the interest and cost on indemnity basis.

 8. The Respondent filed his statement of defence on 24th April 2012, refuting the claim of the Appellant and moved for the Appellant's claim to be stuck out.
-He also made a counter claim for a sum of \$20,610.00 together with punitive and general damages with cost.
+He also made a counter claim for a sum of \$49,525.39 together with the costs.